Phosmachina/FluentKV/README.md

 }
 ```

-In last time, you need to register your type to Gob (the binary serializer used) like this (simply
+In last time, you need to register your type to Gob (the binary serializer used) like
-do it before use):
+this (do it before use):

 ```go
 gob.Register(Person{})